 If this slightly fancy (but still easy) version is too much, you can just toss it over some ice with a bottle of ginger beer or a dash of lemon and club soda and it’s very drinkable.
-But, because we are all grown ups, this cucumber ginger Pimm’s cup is a definite grown-up version.
+But, because we are all grown-ups, this cucumber ginger Pimm’s cup is a definite grown-up version.

-One of my favorite cocktail tricks from my previous life as a bartender is to muddle cucumber with whatever booze I’m mixing.
+One of my favorite cocktail tricks from my previous life as a bartender is to muddle cucumber in a cocktail shaker with whatever booze I’m mixing.
 It’s almost undetectable in the final drink, but it just rounds out the edges a bit.
 Hard to describe, but trust me that it’s worth it.

 I like to use 4-5 oz. of Pimm’s for two cocktails.
 Again, it’s not a super-strong liquor.
 You could add a shot of vodka in addition to the Pimms if you wanted to make it stronger.

 Strain out the cucumber of course because it would be pretty amateur to leave cucumber guts in your pretty cocktail. i like to serve these in a collins glass or stemless wine glass.
 Anything will work though!

 Much like the Bloody Mary, a good Pimm’s Cup will have a variety of garnishes.
 Lemon and lime are standard but I like to go a little sangria here and add some fresh berries.
 Grab a few kiwi berries if you can find them.
 They look amazing in cocktails.

 After you strain the Pimm’s into the glasses, add a bunch of ice and top off the drink with a really good ginger beer.
 Good ginger beer isn’t cheap but it makes the difference between an average cocktail and an excellent one.
 I like to add a mint sprig and a few fresh cucumber slices as well.

-It’s not crazy to pay $6 for a four pack of good ginger beer.
+It’s not crazy to pay $6 for a four-pack of good ginger beer.

 Then toss in all your garnishes and some fun straws and you’re ready for summer.